Society for the Teaching of Psychology: American Psychological Association (APA)

 As a part of the annual APA Convention, STP sponsors, in conjunction with the APA, three major invited addresses that deal with the teaching of psychology, the G. Stanley Hall Lectures and the Harry Kirke Wolfe Lecture.
 The Hall lectures are designed to advance the teaching of introductory psychology, whereas the Wolfe lectures cover a broader range of topics in relation to teaching.

 Association for Psychological Science Teaching Institute (APS/STP)

 The Society collaborates with the Association for Psychological Science (APS) in sponsoring the APS/STP Teaching Institute that precedes the APS Annual Convention.
 The Director of STP Programming at APS plans and manages the Institute and arranges a selection of additional sessions on teaching that are scheduled during the Convention.
 The Director accepts submissions for symposia and posters and heads a committee to determine acceptance.

 Society for Personality and Social Psychology (SPSP)

 The STP conducts a preconference on teaching held at the annual convention of the Society for Personality and Social Psychology (SPSP).

 National Institute on the Teaching of Psychology (NITOP)

-STP annually sponsors a pre-conference workshop for educators in psychology at the National Institute on the Teaching of Psychology (NITOP).
+STP is a sponsor of the National Institute on the Teaching of Psychology (NITOP).